Sports Premium Funding

 - Increased participation in competitive sport.

-It is up to us as a school to make decisions as to how we spend this funding.
 A significant proportion of our funding is allocated to a service level agreement with the Peterlee School Sports Partnership, which allows us as a school to draw on invaluable specialist support and coaching/training opportunities.
+Through accessing staff professional development opportunities with the Sports Partnership, our staff are able to utilise the knowledge and skills developed in their future practice.
+Staff are continually able to request support and advice based upon their individual development needs, thus ensuring sustainability.

 How do our children benefit?